ckinan/portfolio/content/posts/2020-04-24-gh-pr-viewer.md

 - Method #1: Authorizing OAuth Apps.
 Ref: https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/
 - Method #2: Store a Personal Access Token as Environment Variable.
 (Only meant to be used locally)

-I believe this is the main reason I can't get this project deployed in the cloud, because I can't figure this thing out yet...
+~~I believe this is the main reason I can't get this project deployed in the cloud, because I can't figure this thing out yet...~~ .
+UPDATE: Deployed on Netlify: https://gh-pr-viewer.netlify.app/

 #### 5. Test